How to Switch Payroll Providers in 6 Steps

 - Terminated Employee Information: You need to keep this information by law for a certain number of years, even if your old service gives former employees lifetime access to their files.

-- Third-party Authorizations: Any additional authorizations needed for the new provider to pay taxes or make transfers on your behalf, including Form 8655s, state/local authorizations, etc.
+- Third-party Authorizations: Any additional authorizations needed for the new provider to pay taxes or make payroll transfers on your behalf, including Form 8655s, state/local authorizations, etc.

 Prep Other Software to Sync With New System